micheleciciolla/vehicles-platooning/README.md

 * Di Bernardo, M., Salvi, A., & Santini, S. (2014).
 Distributed consensus strategy for platooning of vehicles in the presence of time-varying heterogeneous communication delays.IEEE Transactions on Intelligent Transportation Systems,16(1), 102-112

 Main aspects:
-1. A set of vehicles thatare required to drive as a platoon
+1. A set of vehicles that are required to drive as a platoon
 2. Only front and rear vehicle communication
 3. Distance and velocity constraints